 Although charitable gift annuities can be a valuable tool, they may not be the right choice for every investor for a variety of reasons, including:

-• Gift annuities tend to have lower rates than most commercial annuity types, so they might not maximize your retirement income.
+• Gift annuities tend to offer lower rates than most commercial annuity types, so they might not maximize your retirement income.

 • If you don’t have physical assets to donate, there may be more efficient ways to invest your cash.